jboss-developer/jboss-eap-quickstarts/README.md

         b) Application User (application-users.properties)
         (a):

-    At the prompt, type:  b
+    At the prompt, type:  `b`
 4. You should see the following response:

         Enter the details of the new user to add.
+        Using realm 'ApplicationRealm' as discovered from the existing property files.
-        Realm (ApplicationRealm) :
+        Username :

-    If the quickstart README specifies a realm, type it here.
-Otherwise, press enter to use the default `ApplicationRealm`.
-5. When prompted, enter the the Username and Passord.
+5. Enter the the Username and at the next prompt, enter the Password.
 If the quickstart README specifies a Username and Password, enter them here.
 Otherwise, use the default Username `quickstartUser` and Password `quickstartPwd1!`.

         Username : quickstartUser
         Password : quickstartPwd1!
-6. At the next prompt, you will be asked "What roles do you want this user to belong to?".
-If the quickstart README specifies a role to use, enter that here.
-Otherwise, type the role: `guest`
+6. At the next prompt, you will be asked "What groups do you want this user to belong to?
+(Please enter a comma separated list, or leave blank for none)[  ]: ".
+If the quickstart README specifies the groups to use, enter that here.
+Otherwise, type the group: `guest`

+#### Add an Application User Passing Arguments on the Command Line

+If you prefer, you can create the application user non-interactively by passing each argument on the command line.

+For example, to add the Application User `quickstartUser` in the `ApplicationRealm` realm with password `quickstartPwd1!` in group `guest`, type the following:

+        For Linux:   JBOSS_HOME/bin/add-user.sh -a -u 'quickstartUser' - p 'quickstartPwd1!' -g 'guest' For Windows: JBOSS_HOME\bin\add-user.bat  -a -u 'quickstartUser' - p 'quickstartPwd1!' -g 'guest'

 ### Install and Configure the PostgreSQL Database